 Stay connected to practices and policies that shape planning through publications, events, and programs.
 Planning schools can offer this important opportunity to senior faculty at an affordable price.

 Why Belong to APA?

 - Expand your network.
-We bring together nearly 40,000 individuals from every state and more than 70 countries who share your passions and can help shape your future.
+We bring together more than 40,000 individuals from every state and 90 countries who share your passions and can help shape your future.
 Engage with planners from your local area and from disciplines you care about.

 - Get AICP certified.
 Demonstrate your aptitude in and commitment to the highest level of planning practice by earning the certification by APA's professional institute, the American Institute of Certified Planners.
 Academic members receive a discount on registration for the AICP Certification Exam.